-Helen joined the Board of Directors of the Asian Youth Center in 2006 and served as the Treasurer for three years, and the Vice-President for two years, before becoming President in 2017.
+Helen joined the Board of Directors of the Asian Youth Center in 2006 and served as board Secretary, Treasurer, and Vice-President prior to taking on the Presidency in 2017.

 Evie Jeang, 2017 First Vice President